brwnj/cu_projects/README.md

     * define which miRNAs are implicated in regulating estrogen and tamoxiphen PK63 is tamoxiphen resistant

+    * from rnaseq data, overlap gene list in an effort to correlate the abundance of hits-discovered networks to those same genes in the rnaseq set

 * continue getting PK samples through the pipeline

 #Poly(A); hg18